Rendcomb - St Peter's church

 The church exterior is attractive but unremarkable, composed of a square west tower and battlemented nave, with a south porch.
 The church dates to the 12th century, but much of what we see today dates to a comprehensive rebuilding in 1517.

-In the interior the first site that meets your eye is an extraordinary one; a rounded 12th century font covered in superbly detailed carvings.
+In the interior the first sight that meets your eye is an extraordinary one; a rounded 12th-century font covered in superbly detailed carvings.
 The font is generally acknowledged as of the finest Norman works in the country.
-It was created between 1130 and 1140, and features likenesses of 12 apostles.
+It was created between 1130 and 1140 and features likenesses of 12 apostles.

 In the chancel is a fanciful scrolled Baroque memorial to a young daughter of the Berkeley family who died, aged only 18.
 The altar rails are 16th century, but they, too have been reconstructed in Victorian times.

 If you have the time, take a wander around the village of Rendcomb.
 It is an attractive place, somewhat overshadowed by the presence of Rendcomb school, which used to be the manor house.
 Some of the manor buildings are quite attractive, such as the stable block, on the road through the village.

 Attraction Type: Historic Church